How to Become a Crisis Nurse

 Currently, there is no exact data on the expected growth for crisis nurses.
-However, according to the BLS, in 2018 there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for an additional 371,500 nurses, which is an expected growth of 12%.
+However, according to the BLS, there will be a need for an additional 193.1K nurses from 2022 to 2032, which is an expected growth of 6%.
 With the aging population, this number is expected to be even higher.

 Crisis Nurses are utilized specifically during emergencies and crisis situations.
 It is impossible to determine what the career outlook is for this position, but with the current pandemic and natural weather events such as hurricanes, the need for crisis nurses is crucial.